saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#order">Order</a></td>
 <td>

-Order which fulfillment was updated.
+Order for which fulfillment was updated.

 </td>
 </tr>